 Provide a water source

-Adding a simple water source such as a washing up bowl sunk into the ground or a hollowed out tree trunk will allow wildlife to thrive, particularly during hotter weather.
+Adding a simple water source such as a washing up bowl sunk into the ground or a hollowed-out tree trunk will allow wildlife to thrive, particularly during hotter weather.
 Make sure you add in a ramp though, as it will act as an escape route for animals, like hedgehogs, that may end up falling in and unable to find their way out.

 Create a space for insects

 Look into what flower species are native to your area and plant them in pots or a flowerbed.
 They will look and smell wonderful and also provide food for insects.
-In recent years bees have undergone a huge decline and last year the USA put a species of bumblebee on its endangered species list and then in 2017, the Rusty Patched bumblebee was also added.
+In recent years bees have undergone a huge decline and in 2016 the USA put the seven species of Hawaiian yellow-faced bee on its endangered species list and then in 2017, the Rusty Patched bumblebee was also added.
 Click here to see some native North American flowers that will attract bees to your garden.

 Grow ivy and other climbers

-Ivy is an evergreen so provides year-round protection for birds and insects, its flowers and seeds are also excellent sources of protein.
+Ivy is an evergreen, so it provides year-round protection for birds and insects; its flowers and seeds are also excellent protein sources.
 Other climbers such as figs, clematis and roses are also excellent for wildlife.